 In 2011, most patients who suffered the devastating type of heart attack that Guillermo did had a low chance of survival.
 Because Dr. Kapur is a leading expert in acute mechanical support and had years of clinical expertise in innovative treatment approaches, he was able to ultimately save Guillermo's life.

 And what's next for Guillermo?
 He's running again and has come from Florida back to visit his friends at Tufts Medical Center often.
-He looks forward to his next visit, with one goal in mind - getting Dr. Kapur ready to run side-by-side with him in the 2019 Boston Marathon.
+He looks forward to his next visit, with one goal in mind - getting Dr. Kapur ready to run side-by-side with him in a Boston Marathon.